UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

     * Horizontal and vertical gridlines are visible
     * Each mark must have the class name "point"
     * The points are at the correct locations
-    * Points that are filtered out by the dropdown have lowered opacity
-    * Changing the dropdown filter or bar chart gender filter clears selected circles
+    * Changing the dropdown filter clears all selected circles and arrows
     * Hovering over an included point darkens it and adds an outline
     * Hovering over an unincluded point (one that is greyed out via filtering) does not do anything
     * Clicking on an unselected point highlights it